Ted Galdi: Bestselling Author

 Instead, I recommend you structure each email around a single CTA.
 This way, the body can be filled with detailed marketing copy urging people to click this singular button/link, plus, complete any follow-up actions after the click.

-For example, imagine if a brand sent an email with 12 links.
+For example, imagine an email with 12 links.
 The body would feel cluttered.
 Recipients wouldn't be sure which link to click.

-And if they did click a link, they'd have no reason to be particularly motivated to take a follow-up action (like buy something), since the email didn't have enough space addressed to creating excitement around any of the 12 links.
+And if they did click a link, they'd have no reason to be particularly motivated to take a follow-up action (like buy a book), since the email didn't have enough space addressed to creating excitement around any of the 12 links.

-Now, imagine if a brand sent out an email with a single link.
+Now, imagine an email with a single link.
 The body would have plenty of space for text to build excitement around the benefits of clicking the link.
-Recipients wouldn't be confused around what to click.
-Once they did click, the email's marketing copy would increase the likelihood of a follow-up action.
+This would increase the likelihood of a follow-up action.

 8.)
 Make emails feel personal